 Eamonn has a highly successful five-disc Polish Baroque series with The Sixteen.
 The series includes the discs The Blossoming Vine, Helper and Protector, and music by Bartlomiej Pekiel Gorczycki and Marcin Mielczewski.

-In 2008 Eamonn was appointed a Visiting Professor to the Guildhall School of Music and Drama, London, where he teaches ensemble singing and directs the Guildhall Consort; he is Music Director for the Thomas Tallis Society.
-Eamonn read music at New College, Oxford, before continuing his vocal and conducting studies at the Guildhall School of Music and Drama.
+Eamonn is a Visiting Professor to the Guildhall School of Music and Drama, London, where he teaches ensemble singing and directs the Guildhall Consort.
 Eamonn Dougan is managed worldwide by Percius.